chelseapower/chelseapower.github.io/_posts/2019-11-11-working_with_sqlalchemy.markdown

 ![chart3](http://drive.google.com/uc?export=view&id=1HTvjfizW8LZ5qZEBn5hoHGdN2DEOR0jf)

-And yes, my final results were **p (.000002) < α** so I had completed rejecting the null hypothesis for four questions for this project.
+And yes, my final results were **p (.000002) < α** so I had completed rejecting the null hypothesis for all four questions for this project.